 Warning: This website includes images and names of deceased people that may cause sadness or distress to Aboriginal and Torres Strait Islander peoples.

-The National Museum of Australia honours International Women’s Day, which takes place on 8 March 2017.
+The National Museum of Australia honours International Women’s Day, which takes place on 8 March every year.

 The Defining Moments in Australian History project includes a series of events of critical importance to furthering women’s rights: